 School:Wakulla Middle School

-Biography:Katrina Roddenberry is a fifth-grade teacher at Riversink Elementary in Crawfordville, Florida, where she has taught for nine years and was named 2013-14 Teacher of the Year.
+Biography:Katrina Roddenberry is an eighth-grade science teacher at Wakulla Middle School in Crawfordville, Florida.
+She formerly taught for nine years at Riversink Elementary School where she was named 2013-14 Teacher of the Year.
 She recently obtained a master’s degree in curriculum and instruction with a concentration in teaching science.
+Roddenberry is also an adjunct instructor at Flagler College-Tallahassee.
 She was the lead teacher of NASA’s Microgravity Experience in 2013.
-The Microgravity Experience was a collection of activities that surrounded the concept of microgravity.
 Students at her school designed and built an experiment that she and four other teachers later tested aboard a reduced gravity aircraft.
 In 2015, she was the coordinating teacher of the Amateur Radio on the International Space Station (ARISS) project.
 Using amateur radio, students asked an astronaut aboard the ISS about life in space as it orbited over the school.
-She is excited about the opportunity to participate in the 2017-18 Space Exploration Educator Crew program, as it will enhance her STEM content knowledge, space-related instruction and teaching practices.
-Above all, she wants students in her region to benefit from her participation in the program.
+She is thrilled to be a member of the inaugural 2017-18 Space Exploration Educator Crew program, as it has enhanced her STEM content knowledge, space-related instruction, and teaching practices.
+Above all, Roddenberry wants students in her region to benefit from her participation in the program.
 She is passionate about sharing her experiences to help provide meaningful STEM opportunities and learning for all students.

 Name: Lauren Parker